What Is a Master’s in Teaching English to Speakers of Other Languages (TESOL)?

 This course is designed to prepare students for the graduate learning experience at Grand Canyon University.
 Students have opportunities to develop and strengthen the skills necessary to succeed as graduate students in the College of Education.
 Emphasis is placed on utilizing the tools for graduate success.

-This course provides teachers with an introduction to applied research in education across the major quantitative, qualitative, and action research traditions.
+This course provides an introduction to applied research in education across the major quantitative, qualitative, and action research traditions.
 Coursework focuses on understanding the research process and its integrated components and evaluating published research reports from the perspective of a critical consumer.
-Teachers explore scientific reasoning and research design.
+Scientific reasoning and research design are also explored.

 This course focuses on brain research (from neuroscience to the behavioral and cognitive sciences) that relates to teaching and learning and suggests ways that brain research can be translated into what teachers do in schools and classrooms.
 Teacher candidates will examine the inner workings of the brain and the effect on student learning, memory, and transfer.
 Specifically, the course explores the body of knowledge that represents the application of brain research to classroom practice, and how knowledge about the human brain can affect the curricular, instructional, and assessment decisions that teachers make every day.
 Practicum/field experience hours: None.
 Fingerprint clearance not required.

 This course provides the historical, sociological, political, and legal foundations of policies and instructional programs for English Language Learners (ELLs) in the United States.
 Emphasis will be placed on understanding, comparing, and evaluating current language models and prototypes.
 This course will also introduce students to primary theories of language learning and current methodologies and practices.